trinhdoduyhungss/simplestlearn.github.io/docs/lessons/lesson6.md

 *   A **totally mixed** group has a score of **0.5** (e.g., a group with 50% pizza lovers and 50% pizza haters).

 The algorithm calculates the purity score for every possible question and picks the one that creates the purest groups.

+> **🤯 Fun Fact: It's All About Information!**
+>
+> The idea of "Information Gain" (which we get by lowering the Gini Impurity) was developed by a scientist named Claude Shannon, who is considered the "father of the information age."
+He created a whole field of science called "Information Theory" to measure information, and it's the foundation for how computers, phones, and the internet work today!

 #### **The Code, Step-by-Step: A Visual Walkthrough**
 Let's trace the computer's "thinking" as it starts to build the tree.